We use cookies to make your experience better.

 Set up NVM for multi-user.
 After installing NVM it automatically adds the necessary commands for it to work, but it will only work if you are logged in as root;

-To install code-server
+To install code-server run the following.

 To check the install process (Will not actually install code-server) If it all looks good, you can install code-server by running the second command